 The International Anti-Corruption Conference (IACC) is the world’s premier global forum for bringing together heads of state, civil society, the private sector and more to tackle the increasingly sophisticated challenges posed by corruption.
-Established in 1983, the IACC takes place usually every two years in a different region of the world, and hosts from 800 to 2000 participants from over 135 countries worldwide.
+Established in 1983, the IACC takes place usually every two years in a different region of the world, and hosts from 800 to 2000 participants from over 140 countries worldwide.

 The IACC advances the anti-corruption agenda by raising awareness and stimulating debate.
 It fosters networking, cross-fertilisation and the global exchange of experience that are indispensable for effective advocacy and action, on a global and national level.
-The conferences also promotes international cooperation among government, civil society, the private sector, and citizens by providing the opportunity for face-to-face dialogue and direct liaison between representatives from the agencies and organisations taking part.
+The conferences also promote international cooperation among government, civil society, the private sector, and citizens by providing the opportunity for face-to-face dialogue and direct liaison between representatives from the agencies and organisations taking part.

 The IACC Council has overseen the IACC series since the Council’s creation in September 1996.
 As the IACC’s governing body, it is the Council’s duty to select the IACC dates and host country as well as overseeing the development of the main theme and programme of each Conference.
 Through their experience and leadership, the Council contributes greatly to the success of every IACC.

 The IACC Council is composed of eight members, including the Chair and Vice Chair.
 The current IACC Council took office in October 2014, with two new Council members joining in 2018.
 You can find out more about its governance structure here.

 Transparency International (TI) is the Secretariat to the IACC Council and has a dedicated IACC team in its Berlin offices.
 On behalf of the IACC Council, the IACC team designs the conference agenda and provides advice and assistance to the host of each conference.
 Other responsibilities include advising the host country on logistics and raising funds for the participating delegates.